typelevel/typelevel-nix/README.md

 Extra configuration in `typelevel-shell`:

 * `typelevel-shell.jdk.package`: the JDK package to use for `sbt` and the `$JAVA_HOME` environment.
 Defaults to `pkgs.jdk17`.
 If you're writing a library, you probably want `pkgs.jdk8`.
+* `typelevel-shell.sbtMicrosites.enable`: enables Jekyll support for sbt-microsites.
+Defaults to `false`.
+* `typelevel-shell.sbtMicrosites.siteDir`: directory with your `Gemfile`, `Gemfile.lock`, and `gemset.nix`.
+Run [bundix] to create a gemset.nix, and every time you upgrade Jekyll.

 ## Infrequently asked questions